Podcastindex-org/podcast-namespace/README.md

    - `role` (optional) Used to identify what role the person serves on the show or episode.
 This should be a reference to an official role within the Podcast Taxonomy Project list (see below).
 If `role` is missing then "host" is assumed.
    - `group` (optional) This should be a camel-cased, alphanumeric reference to an official group within the Podcast Taxonomy Project list.
 If `group` is not present, then "cast" is assumed.
    - `img` (optional) This is the url of a picture or avatar of the person.
    - `href` (optional) The url to a relevant resource of information about the person, such as a homepage or third-party profile platform.
+Please see the [example feed](example.xml) for possible choices of what to use here.

    The maximum recommended string length of the node value is 128 characters.